 UPDATE: Tropical Depression Nineteen becomes Tropical Storm Sara

-Tropical Depression Nineteen intensified into Tropical Storm Sara in the western Caribbean Sea with the Noon CST update from the National Hurricane Center.
+Tropical Depression Nineteen intensified into Tropical Storm Sara in the western Caribbean Sea with the Noon CST update from the National Hurricane Center on Thursday.
 The storm had maximum sustained winds near 40 mph at that time and was moving west at 12 mph.

 As Sara meanders over the western Caribbean Sea, the storm is expected to maintain tropical storm status as it hugs the Honduras coast late this week and over the weekend.
 The storm will move very slowly during this timeframe.
 Rainfall amounts of 10-20" with isolated storm totals around 30" are possible over northern Honduras.
 This rainfall will lead to widespread areas of life-threatening and potentially catastrophic flash flooding and mudslides, especially along and near the Sierra La Esperanza.